 PVC - Plumbing Basics, Part 1 - What you Should Know

 If you’ve got a reef or advanced freshwater aquarium, chances are there are some PVC components somewhere in the filtration system.
-PVC pipe, elbows and other fittings are used in protein skimmers, filter sumps, refugiums, algae scrubbers, media contactors and overflow boxes.
+PVC pipe, elbows, and other fittings are used in protein skimmers, filter sumps, refugiums, algae scrubbers, media reactors, and overflow boxes.
 Whether you’re building a filtration system from scratch or modifying the system that came with your tank, it’s important to understand the basics of PVC plumbing and components.
-We receive a lot of questions about how to measure and match PVC components.
-Here’s what you need to know about sizing and matching PVC plumbing for your aquarium.

 The History of PVC

 PVC is short for polyvinyl chloride.
 The compound was first discovered in 1872 by Eugen Baumann, a German chemist.
 No one really knew what to do with the new substance until a researcher at B.F.
 Goodrich modified the formula to create a synthetic rubber-like material.
 It was used for manufacturing heels for shoes and golf balls.

 New processes were developed to create a more ridged form we know as PVC pipe.
 But did you know PVC is found in credit cards, wiring, floor tiles, and more.
 PVC is the third most used plastic today.
 It is commonly used in liquid handling applications like household plumbing, irrigation systems, and aquarium filtration.
 PVC components are relatively strong, resistant to harsh environments, like saltwater, and inexpensive.
 PVC is easy to cut and fabricate into intricate plumbing projects.
 That’s why it is used so much to build or modify aquarium filtration systems.